Use Cases for a Headless CMS

 Temporary content abstraction, where Contentful is used get content “out of the way,” even just temporarily.
 We’re working on a large application that has some minor content needs, and we really just don’t want to make a decision on a CMS right now, in the face of everything else we have to do.
 We’re looking at Contentful to just take that decision away and delay us having to make it.
 It’s a responsible way to “kick the can down the road,” although, in the end, our “temporary” solution will likely work well enough to become permanent.

-Structured content segmentation, where Contentful would be used for a certain type of content, amidst other types.
+Structured content segmentation, where Contentful would be used for a certain type of content, among other types.
 While this means you have two CMSs, sometimes this isn’t a bad thing.
 A CMS that you (or your marketing department) love might not handle highly structured, relational content well, but could do other things that make it desirable.

 For example, you might have a manufacturing website consisting of two major types of content: (1) highly artisanal, unstructured, marketing-style content; and (2) a highly structured and relational dealer database for users to search.
 If you can’t find a CMS that does both well, then there’s no rule that says you can’t split this content up.
 Find a highly visual “page management system” for the marketing department (or even code it by hand, if you don’t need to manage it), and then manage the dealer data in Contentful.
 If the models between domains of content are very different, then use the tool that works best for each and glue them together.